Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

-where $\gamma$ is the ``growth index'' found to be $\sim 0.545$ in \lcdm.
-A simple and direct way to introduce a phenomenological modification to the growth rate is to define it exactly as in Eq.~(\ref{eq:fgam}) and consider $\gamma$ as an additional free parameter than can differ from its \lcdm\ value \citep[an idea first introduced by][]{2005PhRvD..72d3529L}.
+where $\gamma$ is called ``growth index'' and found to be $\sim 0.545$ in $\Lambda$CDM.
+A simple and direct way to introduce a phenomenological modification to the growth rate is to define it exactly as in Eq.~\ref{eq:fgam} and consider $\gamma$ as an additional free parameter than can differ from its $\Lambda$CDM value \citep[an idea first introduced by][]{2005PhRvD..72d3529L}.
 This approach has been adopted many times in the literature, both when analysing current data as well as in the context of forecasts for future missions \citep[cf.][for the future Euclid satellite]{2011arXiv1110.3193L}.
-However, using only a single number to parametrise deviations of the growth rate not only confines us to a limited number of scenarios, but the available ones also struggle to reproduce the behaviour of any actual, realistic theory of modified gravity.
-As a consequence, a number of authors explored instead the use of $\gamma$ as a varying function of time by expressing it as a Taylor expansion (with respect to $z$, $a$, $\ln a$, ...) truncated to some order.
-Then, the coefficients of the expansion $\gamma_0$, $\gamma_1$, etc, become additional free parameters in the analysis.
-Some authors have derived recipes to link such sets of coefficient with actual full theories of modified gravity \citep{2014JCAP...05..042S}.
-In the present work we limit our analysis to the original $\gamma$ parameter ; further parametrisations will be explored in a future work.
+However, using only a single number to parametrize deviations of the growth rate not only confines us to a limited number of scenarios, but the remaining ones also struggle to reproduce the behaviour of any actual, realistic theory of modified gravity.
+As a consequence, a number of authors explored instead the use of $\gamma$ as a varying function of time by expressing it as a Taylor expansion (with respect to $z$, $a$, $\ln a$, ...) truncated to some order \citep{2008PhRvD..78l3010G}.
+Then, the coefficients of the expansion $\gamma_0$, $\gamma_1$, and so on become additional free parameters in the analysis.
+Some authors have derived recipes to link such sets of coefficients with actual full theories of modified gravity \citep{2014JCAP...05..042S}.
+In the present work we limit our analysis to the original $\gamma$ parameter; further parametrizations will be explored in a future work.